 Opening a a bank account when you arrive in Germany will be one of your top priorities.
-You need one to get paid, to withdraw money (if you don't want to get charged ATM fees every time) and to set up direct debits to pay your bills.
+You need one to get your salary paid, to withdraw money without being charged ATM fees every time, and to set up direct debits to pay your bills.

-How to open a German bank account
+How to open a German bank account for expats

 Many banks actually make you pay them for the privilege of you having an account with them.
 Unthinkable in most English speaking countries!